7 Deadly Job Interview Mistakes

 Candidate: "Certainly.
 Last year, we got a new customer who tried to renegotiate the contract and kept asking for discounts.
 Instead of arguing, I redirected their attention to the value our product generated for them.
 First, I asked them about what success meant for their business.
 Then I showed them how to measure the same success metrics using our product.
 The customer was amazed once they saw how much our product improved their success metrics.
 They understood they were already getting a great deal."

 Research shows that the most effective interview answers are under four minutes long.
+When the interviewer asks specific questions, it is crucial to provide clear and concise answers.
 While you want to provide comprehensive answers, rambling responses often lack focus and clarity.
-This job interview mistake is frequently made when candidates don't have a guiding structure for their examples.
+This job interview mistake is frequently made when candidates don’t have a guiding structure for their examples.

 What you don't want to say during a job interview: